-Originally published March 2014 / Revised June 2016
+Originally published March 2014 / Revised May 2021

 Consent to treatment

 How does a physician determine whether or not a child has the capacity to consent?
-By discussing with the child, the physician should be reasonably confident that the child understands the nature of the proposed treatment and its anticipated effect.
+In discussions with the child, the physician should be reasonably confident that the child understands the nature of the proposed treatment and its anticipated effect.
 The child should also understand the consequences of refusing treatment.
 One way to gauge this capacity is to use the teach-back technique: ask the child to re-phrase what they have just been told and invite the child to ask questions.
 More complex medical situations may require more rigour in determining whether the child understands.
 It is prudent for physicians to also encourage the child to invite a family member to attend the discussion.

 Case example: Consent

 College determines physicians acted in best interests of mature minor

 A 16-year-old saw a family physician for symptoms of severe depression.
 Speaking with the patient, the physician determined that the patient was mature enough to understand the seriousness of his symptoms and the need to address them.
 The patient also requested that the physician not consult with his parents.
 The physician referred the patient to an adolescent day treatment program where he was followed by a psychiatrist.
 He was diagnosed with major depression and agoraphobia.

 After learning her child was undergoing treatment, the patient's mother filed a College complaint, alleging that the family physician and psychiatrist did not obtain proper consent for her child to attend the treatment program.
 The College stated that, by complying with the patient’s request not to consult his parents, both physicians acted in the best interests of the patient and in accordance to College practices.

 An exception to the general rules regarding consent to treatment is medical assistance in dying (MAID).
 To be eligible for MAID, the patient must have reached the age of 18.